TeamWalrus/Walrus/lumpy.md

   pinMode(2, INPUT);     // DATA0 (INT0)
   pinMode(3, INPUT);     // DATA1 (INT1)

-  Serial.begin(57600);   // This is the baud rate we need to configure the HC06 bluetooth module to receive data Serial.println("RFID Readers");
+  Serial.begin(57600);   // This is the baud rate we need to configure the HC06 bluetooth module to Serial.println("RFID Readers");
   ...
 ```